dmis-lab/covidAsk/README.md

 # <p align=center><i>covidAsk</i></p>
 <p align="center"><img width="90%" src="images/covidAsk.png" /></p>
 This repository provides code for covidAsk (https://covidask.korea.ac.kr), a real-time biomedical question answering system on COVID-19 articles.
 We currently support 1) dumping your own article set using our pre-trained models and 2) hosting a server like covidAsk on your machine.
-Please see our [technical report](https://openreview.net/forum?id=Wssn20iNf6j) for more details.
+Please see our paper (https://openreview.net/forum?id=Wssn20iNf6j) for more details.
 This project is done by the members of DMIS Lab at Korea University.

 ## Quick Start
 With simple python requests, you can get answers from covidAsk.